 A gastroscopy is a very safe procedure, with an extremely low risk of complications.

-If you have concerns about any of the conditions mentioned, contact your doctor or gastroscopy specialist.
+If you have concerns about any of the conditions mentioned, do not hesitate to contact your doctor or a gastroenterologist specialist such as Dr Michael Glynn.